 If you’re visiting Split, and are looking for a day trip filled with breathtaking waterfalls, serene nature walks, and an escape from the hustle and bustle of the city, look no further than Krka National Park.
-In this blog post, I’ll share my personal experience and tips to help you make the most of your Krka National Park day trip.
-If you are planning your trip to Split, check out my post on 2 Days in Split: Discovering Hidden Gems Away from the Crowds.
+In this blog post, We’ll share our personal experience and tips to help you make the most of your Krka National Park day trip.
+A day trip to Krka National Park is an ideal extension to your 2 Days in Split, and helps you to get away from the crowds.

 If you don’t have time to read this now, pin it for later!